shihabict/literature_logs/RL_XAI_traffic_congestion.md

       - Environmental impact
   - XAI shows how each sub-reward influenced the final decision.
  ## Result Analysis

+ RL-XAI model reduces the average congestion by 25%
  - Evaluation Metrics
    - Accuracy (percentage of correct predictions).
    - Miss rate (percentage of cases where congestion was missed or misclassified).